pipecraft2/user_guide/doc/example_analyses_QC.rst

 | 60            | 1 in 1000000                       | 99.9999%           |
 +---------------+------------------------------------+--------------------+

-.. admonition:: Average Q score of a sequence
+.. admonition:: Average quality score of a sequence

   However, an **average quality score of 30** may be misleading in determining the reliability of a sequence.
   For example, the average quality score of a 100 base pairs (bp) sequence which has quality score of 37 for 80 bases and quality score of 6 for 20 bases, is **30.8**; but the **expected number of errors for that sequence is 5** (80 x 0.00020 + 20 x 0.25119 = 5.0398; :ref:`see table for the error probabilities <quality_scores_table>`).
   I.e., the sequence may host errors accountable for 5% variation in that amplicon and thus is not reliable, and should be discarded during quality filtering.

   Therefore, generally, the quality filtering based on the expected number of errors (sum of the error probabilities) is preferred over the average quality score threshold.

+  `See here for the additional information about expected errors  <https://drive5.com/usearch/manual/exp_errs.html>`_.

 ____________________________________________________